yuvalmGS/gigaspaces-wiki-jekyll/xap97net/fifo-support.markdown

 ## Batch operations with FIFO

-When using the {{ReadMultiple}} or {{TakeMultiple}} with FIFO, the returned array will be ordered according to the time the entries were written to the space.
+When using the `ReadMultiple` or `TakeMultiple` with FIFO, the returned array will be ordered according to the time the entries were written to the space.

 ## Transactions and FIFO